 Jonathan Blake is an associate political scientist at the RAND Corporation.
-His research interests include ethnicity, nationalism, and religion; conflict and post-conflict societies; social movements and collective political mobilization; and non-traditional security threats, such as the global refugee crisis and transnational criminal networks.
-Prior to joining RAND, he was a visiting fellow at the Columbia Global Policy Initiative; research director of the Chumir Foundation’s global policy conference, the Congress of Vienna 2015; and a consultant to the UN Development Program in Liberia and the International Rescue Committee in Sierra Leone.
-Jonathan's first book, Contentious Rituals: Parading the Nation in Northern Ireland, was published by Oxford University Press in 2019.
+His research interests include ethnicity, nationalism, and religion; conflict and post-conflict societies; social movements and collective political mobilization; forced migration; and transnational criminal networks.
+Prior to joining RAND, he was a visiting fellow at the Columbia Global Policy Initiative; research director of the Chumir Foundation's global policy conference, the Congress of Vienna 2015; and a consultant to the UN Development Program in Liberia and the International Rescue Committee in Sierra Leone.
+Blake's first book, Contentious Rituals: Parading the Nation in Northern Ireland, was published by Oxford University Press in 2019.
 He holds a Ph.D. in political science from Columbia University and B.A. in political science from the University of California, Berkeley.

 Jonathan Blake, Contentious Rituals: Parading the Nation in Northern Ireland, Oxford University Press, 2019